ctrucza/predictor/predictor/readme.txt

+- add performance measurements
+	- make a prediction
+	- compare with the actual
+- when predicting use predecessor and successors
-- now make it hierarchical
+- make it hierarchical